Behavior Trees and State Machines in Robotics Applications: Conclusion

 \subsubsection{Results and Implications}

-\looseness=-1 Our analysis sheds light on popular DSLs designed outside of the language-engineering community for the vibrant and highly interesting domain of robotics.
+\looseness=-1 The paper displays popular DSLs designed \emph{outside} of the language-engineering community for the vibrant domain of robotics.
 We believe that studying modeling and language-engineering practices is beneficial for both communities, as it helps to improve language-engineering methods and tools, as well as to improve the actual practices and languages.

 \looseness=-1 Our analysis showed that both groups of DSLs follow good design practices and even obtain some improvement by learning from each other.
-As a start, having a GUI that provides constructing, editing, and run-time monitoring of models is a good practice.
+As a start, having a GUI that provides constructing, editing, and runtime monitoring of models is a good practice.
 A GUI supports visualization and building abstractions.
 Both \flexbe and \BTCPP provide similar tools, which is reflected in their users reusing code more often compared to \smach and \pytreesros.

 \looseness=-1 In addition, our results illustrate that many of the modeling and language-engineering methods are relevant in practice.
 Developing DSLs in a rather pragmatic way, without hundreds of pages of specification documents and with a basic, but extensible meta-model, or even without an explicitly defined meta-model seems to be successful.
 Such a strategy seems to attract practitioners not trained in language and modeling technology, allowing practitioners who come from lower-level programming paradigms to raise the level of abstraction and effectively implement missions of robots in higher-level representations.